Gluten Free Cheese Powder

 UPDATE: I contacted Nutsonline and they stated because the product is not certified gluten-free it may have some cross-contamination issues.
 They cannot be certain either way.
 AlpineAire stated that the manufacturer states their product is gluten-free, but the cross-contamination issue remains because testing results have varied.
 Therefore, it looks like this recipe is the way to go!

-UPDATE 1/24/12: Cabot makes a gluten free cheese powder that contains no dangerous yellow food dies.
+UPDATE 1/24/12: Cabot’s gluten free shaker cheese powder for popcorn, etc., contains no dangerous yellow food dies.
 All of their products are gluten free!

 Leave a Reply